Quality Education Within Reach

-We accept the Common Application, Universal College Application or Newberry Application.
-You can choose the one that works best for you; all are treated equally in the admission process.
+We accept the Common Application, Universal College Application, and our Newberry College Application.
+You can choose the one that works best for you.
+All are treated equally in the admission process.
 Complete the online application form.

-High school and/or college transcripts - these should be official transcripts sent directly from your high school and any colleges you have attended.
-Request High School Transcripts.
+High school and/or college transcripts should be official and sent directly from your high school and any colleges you have attended.

-Official SAT or ACT test score report - If you indicate Newberry when you take the tests, they will send your reports directly to us.
+If you list Newberry College when you take your SAT or ACT tests, your results will be sent directly to us.
 You can also have your scores sent later by requesting additional reports from the testing agency.

 4. Letter of Recommendation

 Ask a teacher or school counselor to write in support of your application.
-This should be someone who can comment on your ability to do college work, to be a responsible student and to interact appropriately with peers.
-A Letter of Recommendation Form is available.
+This should be someone who can comment on your ability to do college-level work, to be a responsible student, and to interact appropriately with peers.

-The Newberry application and the other applications have suggestions for your personal statement.
+Your application has suggestions for your personal statement.
 Select the one that has the most meaning for you and write a few paragraphs about that subject.
 We want to know who you are and what is important to you.

 Our team is here to guide you every step of the way.
 Your admission counselor is ready to answer your questions about everything from the application process to financial aid to upcoming events.
 Just let us know how we can help!

 Campus tours typically last approximately one hour, depending on the size of the group and questions that arise.